webjump/grunphp-m2/README.md

-# GrunPHP for Magento 2
+# GrumPHP for Magento 2

 ## How to use it?